 It has been heartwarming to see so many non-Natives stand alongside those at Standing Rock, whether in person or in spirit.
 It is my prayer that this solidarity with Native populations continues, and that allies likewise fight alongside Native Americans for the U.S. government to take seriously its commitment to provide “the highest possible health status” to Native Americans.
 This will require a much greater allocation of resources as well as greater appreciation of the roles of cultural and strengths-based approaches.

-Featured image: Peg Hunter, #No DAPL – Stop Dakota Access Pipeline, Marching down Market St, San Francisco, November 15, 2016, can be reused under the CC BY license/cropped from the original
+Featured image: Peg Hunter, #No DAPL – Stop Dakota Access Pipeline, Marching down Market St, San Francisco, November 15, 2016, used under the CC BY-NC 2.0.
+Image: hurdygurdygurl, Medicine Wheel, used under CC BY 2.0